 Small businesses across industries, geographies, and affinity groups all run loan crowdfunding campaigns on Honeycomb.

 Here are common priorities we’ve noticed other small business investors evaluating, when they choose a small business to invest in.

 *Disclaimer: this article is intended for educational purposes only and should not be considered investment advice.
 Investing is inherently risky and investors should be prepared to lose some or all of their investment.

 Investing by Location

-One of the beautiful things about the Honeycomb model is that it encourages investors to invest in small businesses right in their backyard!
-This is great because investors can be a part of building up businesses that they can actually support in their communities, and it can be a great way of building up local wealth.
+One of the beautiful things about the Honeycomb model is that it encourages investments in small businesses right in your backyard!
+This is great because investors can be a part of building up businesses that they can physically support in their communities, and it can be a great way of building up local wealth.

 Investing by Industry

 Another strategy for investing is by picking an industry that you want to support.
 During the peak periods of coronavirus shutdowns, a really popular industry to invest in was, believe it or not, restaurants!
 It goes to show that people want to see the restaurants they love stick around, and are willing to put their money where their mouth is.